What the 3 most triggered moments of Bill Burr’s Netflix special reveal about Bill Burr

 Bryan Cranston is canceled forever, RIP Bryan Cranston

 “This is how screwed up my country is right now,” Burr says to the audience of Londoners, since he taped his special at Royal Albert Hall.
 “You know who Bryan Cranston is?
 That dude did a movie, he played a quadriplegic, and people gave him shit.”
 He then spends the next couple of minutes explaining how ridiculous it is that “people” asked Bryan Cranston why he took a role that a disabled actor might have potentially played.
 He presents this minor blip in one day’s news cycle this past January as further evidence that too much of America is always offended by everything.
 But it wasn’t as if there was a genuine groundswell of fury directed toward the actor.
 There were some tweets, and then the Press Association (in the U.K., mind you, not even America) asked him about it.
 Cranston acknowledged the criticism, refused to apologize, and the movie made $122 million worldwide.
-The whole thing kind of played out the way I assume Burr would have preferred—a complaint he found ridiculous was ultimately treated as such in the marketplace of ideas.
-What he seems to be bothered by is the notion that the tiny faction who took exception to Cranston playing that role got to express their anger at all.
+The whole thing played out the way I assume Burr would prefer—a complaint he found ridiculous was ultimately treated as such in the marketplace of ideas.
+What he seems to be bothered by is the notion that the tiny faction who was upset with Cranston got to express their anger at all.
 For a guy so vigilant at the prospect of being silenced, he sure is upset that a minority of other people were even allowed to voice an opinion.

 The impossibility of post-#MeToo sex